drupalsocialinitiative/social_auth_linkedin/README.txt

 CONFIGURATION
 -------------

- * Add your Instagram project OAuth information in Configuration » User Authentication » Instagram.
+ * Add your Linkedin project OAuth information in Configuration » User Authentication » Linkedin.

- * Place a Social Auth Instagram block in Structure » Block Layout.
+ * Place a Social Auth Linkedin block in Structure » Block Layout.

  * If you already have a Social Auth Login block in the site, rebuild the cache.